Cray-HPE/docs-csm/operations/security_and_authentication/Configure_root_user_on_HPE_iLO_BMCs.md

         }
         ```

-    1. **If the user exists**, then change the root password:
+    1. **If the user exists**, then change the root password.

         1. Determine the ID associated with the root account.
-In the example output above the root user ID is `2`.
+In the example output above, the root user ID is `2`.

              ```bash
-             export ROOT_USER_ACCOUNT_ID=2
+             ROOT_USER_ACCOUNT_ID=2
              ```

-        1. Using the default administrator credentials change the root account password:
+        1. Using the default administrator credentials, change the root account password.

             ```bash
             curl -k -u "$DEFAULT_USERNAME:$DEFAULT_PASSWORD" -X PATCH \